Student Health Service, Department of Health, The Government of the Hong Kong Special Administrative Region

 * less sugar, salt and oil

-* grill, steam, poach, boil or microwave methods are better than frying
+* steaming, boiling or stir-frying in less oil are better than frying

 * frying in non-stick pan requires less oil

-• minimize or avoid animal fat such as lard, butter for cooking.
-Use vegetable oil e.g. rapeseed oil, olive oil instead
+• Minimize or avoid animal fat such as lard, butter for cooking.
+Use vegetable oil e.g. rapeseed oil, olive oil, etc. instead

 Choices for Western Style Lunch